 By artfully blending multiple exposures, you can create images with incredible detail, photos that mimic fine paintings, surrealistic imagery — once you understand the process, your options are virtually endless.
 This book explains the tools you need to get started and how to create high dynamic range (HDR) images.

-You learn to evaluate a scene, photograph different subjects for the best (more about this book
+You learn to evaluate a scene, photograph different subjects for the best HDR (more about this book

 Written by Alan Hess, published by Wiley Sep 2010